Ron Halversen, vice-president of sales and marketing at Clarity Ventures, discusses the basics of getting a HIPAA compliant website.

 The four rules are, one, HIPAA privacy, which means implementing rules and safeguards to protect the privacy of patient health information or PHI.
 The privacy rule applies to computer information about patients, conversations between doctors and medical staff, billing information, medical charge, and prescription information.

 Second is HIPAA security, which limits the sharing of confidential data to authorized stakeholders who directly help patients in some way.
 The HIPAA security rule has three components: technical safeguards or securing the data, administrative safeguards, and physical safeguards, such as how or where the data is stored.
+All of your imformation, including that found in your HIPAA-compliant billing software, must contain this security.

 The third is HIPAA enforcement, ensuring that business associates or partners also safeguard PHI and share information only in the patient's best interests.
 The HIPA enforcement rule, mostly concerns penalties and investigations when companies are found to be non-compliant.